0

 Virtual:

-1. This live program begins with a brief introduction to the topic and scientist(s) being interviewed.
+1. This live program begins with a brief introduction to the topic and the organizations whose students have asked questions of astronauts.

 Objectives